rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Let’s briefly return to my pre-touring days of pumping iron and eating chicken breasts.
 In high school chemistry we studied the concept of equilibrium.
 When chemical reactants are mixed, they react to form different products.
 As chemical reactions are reversible, this is not a one-way process.
 In a given reaction, there will thus be a rate of forward reaction (reactants generating products) and a rate of reverse reaction (products generating reactants).
 When these rates are equal, the system is said to be in dynamic equilibrium, where the concentrations of reactants and products appear not to change in time.

 As an introduction to this concept, we performed an experiment using graduated cylinders, drinking straws, and water.
 One cylinder started with 50 ml of water (A), and the other was empty (B; both had identical volumes).
 Then, placing a drinking straw in each cylinder down to the bottom, we sealed the tops of each straw with our fingers to capture the water (air in the case of cylinder B), then emptied each straw into the opposite cylinder that it came from.
 After one round, about 5 ml of water transferred from cylinder A to B, with none in the other direction.
 In round two, an amount less than 5 ml came out of cylinder A’s 45 ml, and a minute amount came from the 5 ml now in cylinder B. After enough rounds, the transfer between A and B equalizes, and continued transfer of water between both cylinders does not affect the volume in either.
-The liquid transfer serves as an anology for chemical reaction rate: highly variable in the beginning, with greather forward bias, that eventually reaches dynamic equilibrium in time.
+The liquid transfer serves as an analogy for chemical reaction rate: highly variable in the beginning, with greater forward bias, that eventually reaches dynamic equilibrium in time.

-This concept of dyamic equilibrium can in turn apply to outdoor pursuits.
+This concept of dynamic equilibrium can in turn apply to outdoor pursuits.
 In my early days of ski touring, there was a strong forward bias in my ski aspirations.
 This was an exciting time, from first learning what was possible, like skiing _up_ mountains and multi-day glacier traverses, to then undertaking and successfully completing some such objectives.
 Like the early stages of a chemical reaction, things were changing rapidly: my experience grew, my network of ski partners blossomed, and I explored many wild places far beyond the reach of the non-outdoor-inclined.
-I even like skiing so much that I changed careers to work in the ski industry (not in the front line, like guiding, though).
+I liked skiing so much that I changed careers to work in the ski industry (not in the front line, like guiding, though).

-And yet, with hundreds of ski days across many years, now living in one of Canada’s best ski towns, I haven’t been able to sustain the volume of skiing of years past.
-I can still go and bang out 2000-meter days and have great fun in so doing, but the thrill somehow isn’t quite the same as in earlier years.
-Is this just a temporary ebb in the flow of pursuing a passion—perhaps spurred by changing careers and cities during a global pandemic—or could it be something more?
+And yet, with hundreds of ski days across many years, now living in one of Canada’s best ski towns, I haven’t been able to sustain the volume of skiing of previous years.
+I can still go and bang out 2000-meter days and have great fun in doing so, but the thrill somehow isn’t quite the same as in earlier years.
+Is this just a temporary ebb in the long flow of pursuing a passion—perhaps spurred by changing careers and cities during a global pandemic—or could it be something more?

 Is it possible that my ski ambition has reached a state of equilibrium with the other aspirations of my life?
+And what might such other aspirations be?

 For perhaps the first time in my life, I have found professional work that I enjoy, am good at, and is lucrative.
 It’s a trifecta that eluded me for many years.
 In my twenties, skiing was always the _escape_ from my working reality, and now, in a way, it has become my reality.

 It has been said that a typical backcountry skier is a 27-year-old male (forgot where I read that).
 I’d go even further to say that they are also likely an engineer.

+I’ve now met a few ski guides who have largely abandoned recreational ski touring.
+One remarked that he had “skied more than enough powder for the rest of [his] life.”

 In my twenties, I was largely unconcerned by what I considered at the time to be uninteresting adult pursuits: careers, mortgages, and starting families.
-In a long-since-forgotten ski movie, a woman commented that “In a world where a lot of things are soul crushing, skiing is something that has a lot of soul.”
-I lived by these words for the better part of a decade.

 But can there be more to life than outdoor pursuits?
-And need other life ambitions be mutually exclusive with outdoor passions?
+And is the question not how long to pursue such passions but instead how to balance them with other goals in life?
+(And is all this windy philosophizing to come to no more hackneyed a conclusion than “everything in moderation?”)
 I recently read the 1951 climbing novel _One Green Bottle_ by Elizabeth Coxhead.
 (If you are anyone who has spent time outside, this novel is a must read.)
 In it, protagonist Cathy Canning, a girl from the Liverpool slums, discovers climbing and its associated world of adventure, peril, and romance, while navigating the class segregation of 1950s Britain.
 Another character, Johhny Hollinger, the trash-talking second son of an earl, who makes no pretence of his own dubious morality, is one of the stronger climbers Cathy meets.

 Cathy and Johnny rope up and climb a multi-pitch route together.
 (This was before the time of removable protection such as nuts and cams—the term piton does not appear once in the book—so climbing in 1950s England was apparently rope-soloing.
 To think that climbers today are nervous to lead on _bolted_ routes.)
 After successfully finishing a hard climb together, they relax in the sun, and debate the pull between climbing and other priorities in life: